-The Requirements of a Valid Lease for Real Estate
+The Requirements of a Valid Residential Real Estate Lease

-Landlord-tenant laws are governed by states, and as such, leases vary.
-In general, however, a lease spells out a landlord's and tenant's obligations, which helps both parties avoid lawsuits.
-Rental leases must contain the following elements to be considered valid.
+Landlord-tenant laws are governed by states, and as such, real estate leases will vary.
+However, in general, a lease spells out the obligations of both the landlord and the tenant.
+The lease helps both parties avoid misunderstanding that can lead to lawsuits.
+Regardless of the state where the rental property is located, rental leases must contain several elements to be considered valid.

 Conditions That Invalidate a Lease

 In addition to the basic conditions, leases that require tenants to waive their rights to their security deposit or to sue the landlord are considered invalid and unenforceable.
-Leases also must not contain language that absolves the landlord from her obligation to keep the property habitable.
+Leases also must not contain language that absolves the landlord from their obligation to keep the property safe and habitable.

 Common Lease Provisions